elemel/blog/2018/09/03/README.md

 # Blending face and vertex normals

 During the last few days,
-I have experimented with sampled mesh normals from the distance field.
+I have tried to improve the look of the output mesh by using the normals from the distance field.
 The previous images all used normals recalculated by Unity.
-Since my Dual Contouring implementation generates separate vertices for each triangle, the recalculated normals would be face normals.
+These would be face normals since the Dual Contouring implementation generates separate vertices for each triangle.
 When I started providing normals myself, some of the smaller triangles ended up black.
-The problem turned out to be that Unity's vector class unexpectedly truncates small vectors to zero when normalizing.
+The problem was that Unity's vector class explicitly but unexpectedly normalizes small vectors to zero.
 That kind of behaviour should never be normalized.

 Now wielding artisanal, non-zero normals, I carried on with my experiments.
 In the end, I settled for